TheTalentCat/website/about.md

 ## The Talent Cat

-Looking to make your next career move?
-Trying to up your game as a recruiter?
+Are you a human looking to make your next career move?
+Or maybe you are on the other side of the fence, trying to up your game as a recruiter?
 Whichever side of hiring you live and breathe today, The Talent Cat is on your side!
 {:.lead}